raxigan/pcfy-my-mac/README.md

 What you can get:
 - PC keyboard shortcuts in your system, browser (Chromium based) and IntelliJ IDEA (other keymaps can be added easily)
-    - the configuration works for both PC and Mac keyboards at the same time (there is a special device-checking rule)
+    - the configuration works with both PC and Mac keyboards at the same time (there is a special device-checking rule)
     - no custom shortcuts - all of them would do exactly the same on Linux/Windows or almost the same (e.g. <kbd>
       Win</kbd>/<kbd>Option</kbd> key opens Spotlight while on Windows would open Start Menu)
 - Dock & built-in switcher replacement